openebs/openebs/k8s/upgrades/README.md

         # --to-version is the version desired upgrade version
         - "--to-version=1.9.0"

-        # VERIFY that you have provided the correct SPC Name
-        # The spc-name flag is required till 1.8.0 upgrades
-        # - "--spc-name=cstor-sparse-pool"
-        # From 1.9.0 onwards the spc-name flag is not required and
-        # more than one spc can be provided in a single job
+        # Bulk upgrade is supported from 1.9
+        # To make use of it, please provide the list of SPCs
+        # as mentioned below
         - "cstor-sparse-pool"
         - "cstor-disk-pool"
+        # For upgrades lesser than 1.9.0, use
+        # '--spc-name=<spc_name> format as
+        # below commented line
+        # - "--spc-name=cstor-sparse-pool"

         #Following are optional parameters
         #Log Level